-Cyril’s is a welcoming Pacific Northwest wine bar.
-The food and atmosphere are direct reflections of what I think is important in the world of hospitality: taking care of each other and ourselves.
-Cyril's is also more than a wine bar; it is an event space, a retail shop, and a tasting room for Clay Pigeon Winery.
-Above all it is a place to connect people- and we've found that nothing facilitates that better than the comfort of a communal table, great food and drink.
+Cyril’s was a welcoming Pacific Northwest wine bar.
+The food and atmosphere were direct reflections of what I think is important in the world of hospitality: taking care of each other and ourselves.
+Cyril's was also more than a wine bar; it was an event space, a retail shop, and a tasting room for Clay Pigeon Winery.
+Above all it was a place to connect people that was based on our belief that nothing facilitates connection better than the comfort of a communal table, great food and drink.

-In addition to producing beautiful wines made from grapes grown in the Willamette and Rogue Valleys and southern Washington, Clay Pigeon Winery provides a tranquil and beautiful backdrop for all sorts of goings on at Cyril's.
+In addition to producing beautiful wines made from grapes grown in the Willamette and Rogue Valleys and southern Washington, Clay Pigeon Winery provided a beautiful backdrop for all sorts of goings on at Cyril's.

 Published in 2010, the Guide to West Coast Cheese is an encyclopedic work documenting the breadth of artisan cheese being produced in California, Oregon, and Washington at that time.
 This project provided a fantastic opportunity for me to visit cheesemakers throughout the coastal states and to expand my cheese description vocabulary!

 Published in the fall of 2012, the Cheesemaker's Apprentice was a dream project that allowed me to reach out to many of my heroes in the cheese industry and interview them about what they felt was important within their areas of expertise.
 This book was a collaborative effort with avid home cheesemaker David Bleckmann who wrote and tested all of the recipes, and Leela Cyd who contributed the majority of photographs.